directus/directus/docs/configuration/flows/operations.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

 Alters the Flow's JSON payload.
-Allows you to insert custom-defined JSON into the Data Flow Object.
+Allows you to insert custom-defined JSON into the Flow Object.

 ### Options

-- **JSON** — Defines JSON to insert into the Data Flow Object for this Operation.
+- **JSON** — Defines JSON to insert into the Flow Object for this Operation.

 ## Trigger Flow